jcbpyle/FLAMEGPU2_example_template/README.md

-# FLAMEGPU2 Template Example
+# FLAMEGPU2 Ensemble Template Example
-This repository acts as an example to be used as a template for creating standalone FLAMEGPU2 projects.
+This repository acts as an example to be used as a template for creating standalone FLAMEGPU2 projects runnning ensemble experiments of python(SWIG) based models.

 [FLAMEGPU2](https://github.com/FLAMEGPU/FLAMEGPU2_dev) is downloaded via CMake and configured as a dependency of the project.